Tough job. Strong Team.

 Self-identification is a confidential and voluntary process that provides candidates the opportunity to share their employment equity data through our online application system.
-Under our Employment Equity Policy, we seek to promote the full participation of persons who self-identify as racially visible persons, women, Indigenous/Aboriginal persons, persons with disabilities, and persons of the LGBTQ+ community.
-The online self-identification process allows candidates to self-identify as more than one designated group and we include definitions to help candidates accurately identify which group(s) they belong to under this policy.
+Under our Employment Equity Policy, we seek to promote the full participation of persons who self-identify as racially visible persons, women, Indigenous/Aboriginal persons, persons with disabilities, and persons of the 2SLGBTQIA+ community.
+Candidates can self-identify as more than one designated group.
+We include definitions to help candidates accurately identify which group(s) they belong to under this policy.

 The Municipality and HFRE are committed to employment equity and to developing a workforce that is reflective of the diverse communities we serve.
 We encourage candidates to self-identify in the online application process to help us achieve the objectives outlined in our Employment Equity Policy.
 Your data will help us:

 - develop a representative picture of our workforce;

 - provide an accurate indication of who our people are, and the unique identities within our workforce;

 - better understand the makeup and needs of our workforce;

 - develop and tailor programs, policies, and practices to better support our workforce;